Stanley Park: Storms and loss of landmark trees

 Two landmark trees were affected.
 One tree that has achieved a lot of fame is the National Geographic Tree, so named because it appeared in the magazine's October 1978 issue.
 With a circumference of 13.5 m, it was once one of the more impressive big western red cedars of the park.
 It diminished over time, ravaged by storms, a lightning strike, and topped by park staff to a height of 39.6 m before being uprooted in October 2007.

-The Hollow Tree was probably the most photographed park element in bygone years, an obligatory stop for locals, tourists and dignitaries alike, and a professional photographer was on hand to capture the visit for a fee.
+The Hollow Tree was probably the most photographed park element in bygone years, an obligatory stop for locals, tourists and dignitaries alike; a professional photographer was on hand to capture the visit for a fee.
 The tree was saved from road widening in 1910 through the lobbying efforts of the photographer who made his living at the tree.
 Automobiles and horse-drawn carriages would frequently be backed into the hollow, demonstrating the immensity of the tree for posterity.
 While the remaining 700- to 800-year-old stump still draws viewers and is commemorated with a plaque, it is no longer alive and has shrunk considerably over the years, from a circumference of 18.3 m many decades ago, to a more recent 17.1 m.
-Damaged by the December 2006 windstorm and leaning forward at a dangerous angle, on March 31, 2008, the tree was targeted by the Vancouver Park Board for removal due to potential safety hazards.
-However, on January 19, 2009, the Board accepted a proposal to save the tree by realigning and stabilizing it at a cost of $250,000, funded entirely by private donations.
+Damaged by the December 2006 windstorm and leaning forward at a dangerous angle, on March 31, 2008, the tree was selected by the Vancouver Park Board for removal due to potential safety hazards.
+However, on January 19, 2009, the board accepted a proposal to save the tree by realigning and stabilizing it at a cost of $250,000, funded entirely by private donations.